haniffalab/scENTInEL/README.md

-# scENTInEL: A Probabilistic Ensemble Framework for sc-Multiomic Data Transfer Learning
+# scENTInEL: A Probabilistic Ensemble Framework for sc-Multiomic Data Transfer Learning (In development)

 ## Installation
 To install directly from github run below in command line